RIAEvangelist/ws-share/README.md

 ***Why?***

-If the websocket was already opened  `ws.on('open',callback)` wont be called.
-So checking the ready state will allow you to perform any initialization needed in your component, action or store.
+If the shared websocket was already opened  `ws.on('open',callback)` wont be called.
+So checking the ready state will allow you to perform any initialization needed in your node module, browser code, react component, action or store.

+Everything normally available on the WebSocket is available plus the normalized methods and members added to the shared WebSockets below, this helps your code stay isomorphic so it can run on the server and browser :

 |method or value    |type   |mutable|description|
 |-------------------|-------|-------|-----------|